Transgender Breast Surgery Sacramento

 Transgender patients may require breast augmentation or mastectomy, depending on their sexual identity.
 I have welcomed transgender patients in my practice, and am happy to help you achieve the outward appearance that reflects your inner sensibility.

-Natural Looking Breast Augmentation
+Male-To-Female Breast Augmentation

 If the patient needs a fairly large implant to fit her anatomy, then the inframammary fold incision may be required, as the other incisions sometimes can’t accommodate a bigger silicone implant.
 Surgery usually takes about two hours, and recuperation is about one week.
 It takes about two months for the implants to settle completely.
 Scars require 4-6 months to fade as much as they will.

-Transgender Breast Reduction Sacramento
+Female-To-Male Breast Reduction

 More and more health plans are covering the breast surgery needed by transgender patients.
 You should consult with your health plan regarding coverage for any desired procedures.

-Schedule your Consultation for Transgender Breast Surgery in Sacramento
+Learn More about Transgender Breast Surgery Sacramento